Table of Contents

 Psychosocial factors like work pressure, job demand, less job satisfaction, lack of support from society, less job control, and boring jobs are also the reasons for musculoskeletal disorders.

 Musculoskeletal pain will be different for each one based on the cause.
-For some people, there may be entire body pain as if completely beaten up.
+There may be entire body pain for some people as if completely beaten up.
 The following are the common symptoms people will have.

 - Recurrent pain